cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 Transportation, Treasury, and Veterans Affairs.

-NIST would like to acknowledge the specific contributions to this volume, during Version 1 and/or Version 2 activities. *Contributors* are members of the NIST Big Data Public Working Group who dedicated great effort to prepare and gave substantial time on a regular basis to research and development in support of this document.
-This includes the following NBD-PWG members:
+NIST would like to acknowledge the specific contributions to this volume, during Version 1, Version 2, and/or Version 3 activities, by the following NBD-PWG members: